 Pec deck flies and push-ups are self-explanatory.
 Pec Contractions are a bit more obscure though.

 Unlike pectoral contractions, your diet shouldn’t be obscure.
-Join thousands of our clients who’ve found progress with a Custom Macro Blueprint.
+Join thousands of our clients who’ve found progress with a Macro Blueprint.

 Although it may sound odd, I’ve found that simply concentrating on getting a full contraction in my pecs several times before getting in my working sets really helps me activate my pecs during movements like bench press.